 24. Peach Pie Filling

-Well, speaking of pie filling, here is a great recipe to can your own.
+Well, speaking of pie filling here are great canning recipes to can your own.
 Believe it or not, I’m not a peach pie fan.
 I know, crazy, right?
 But I’m not.

 The first time I heard you could can lemons I was amazed.
 I had honestly never thought of it.